Angelina-DS/GeniLog_Project/README.md

 Then one just has to execute the Python file such as : <br>
 ``` $ python3 ./Extractor_to_csv ``` <br>

-Note that this extractor as only tested on one url which is https://en.wikipedia.org/wiki/Comparison_of_digital_SLRs and may doesn't work for other.
+Note that this extractor as only tested on one url (https://en.wikipedia.org/wiki/Comparison_of_digital_SLRs) and may doesn't work for other.